-The scheme at Manor Rd claims to be the UK’s tallest affordable tower.
+The scheme at Manor Rd claims to be the UK’s tallest affordable skyscraper.
 It’s a complete charade with the only affordability being that someone needs to earn around 41k a year to live there on a part ownership scheme.
 Again the developer retains an equity stake in the building.

 These are not the answer to any perceived housing shortage.

 - It will be a disastrous legacy for years to come

 - They will dominate the skyline for ever

 - Loss of light – you cannot put a 100m structure next to low rise residential dwellings

 - Increased traffic, deliveries